scolomar/dca/1-Installation_and_Configuration/3-Docker_engine.md

 ## Exercise

-Let us explore the different resources that have been created after a fresh installation.
+Let us explore some resources that are created after a fresh installation of Docker engine.

 The first interesting location is `/var/lib/docker/` where you will find all resources created by Docker.
 This folder is protected so that you need to be `root` user in order to explore its content.